Urban-Analytics/RAMP-UA/README.md

 This project contains two implementations of a microsim model which runs on a synthetic population:
 1. Python / R implementation, found in [microsim/microsim_model.py](./microsim/microsim_model.py)
-2. High performance OpenCL implementation, which can run on both CPU and CPU, which is found in the [microsim/opencl](./microsim/opencl) folder.
+2. High performance OpenCL implementation, which can run on both CPU and GPU, which is found in the [microsim/opencl](./microsim/opencl) folder.

-Further documentation on the OpenCL model can be found [microsim/opencl/doc](./microsim/opencl/doc)
+Further documentation on the OpenCL model can be found at [microsim/opencl/doc](./microsim/opencl/doc)

 Both models should be logically equivalent (with some minor differences).